Optimally Controlling a Random Population: Hard Cases

-Besides the special states $\HEAVEN$ and $\HELL$, $\?M$ contains several gadgets described below. \subparagraph*{Waiting.} {\texttt{wait}} {\texttt{Wait}} {\texttt{Ready}} The waiting gadget has two states $\WaitState$ and $\ReadyState$ which react to the action $\texttt{wait}$ as depicted in Figure~\ref{fig:waiting-room} (left).
-Whenever a configuration marks one of these states, a strategy that continuously plays $\WaitAct$ will almost-surely reach a configuration in which exactly one component marks $\ReadyState$.
+The waiting gadget has two states $\WaitState$ and $\ReadyState$ which react to the action $\texttt{wait}$ as depicted in Figure~\ref{fig:waiting-room} (left).
+Whenever a configuration marks one of these states, a strategy that continuously plays $\WaitAct$ will almost surely reach a configuration in which exactly one component marks $\ReadyState$.

 A special action $\texttt{go}$ (to indicate successful isolation of one component) takes $\ReadyState$ to the initial state $v_0$ of the game $\?G$.
 All other actions (in gadgets described below) are ignored.
 This is similar to what happens in Example~\ref{ex:force-one}.